bbauska/UC-Davis-JS-Basics/readme.md

 destination located, for the photo we can do on there as well.
 Provide a URL for a photo and for the description, or maybe describe the destination, and it gives us few things to look for, few directions for our user, which is helpful.
-Great, so we\'ve got that, we can save that, and we\'re ready to add the element that\'s going to take the results we put in there.
-That will be an article after the format an article, and then we\'re going to add an h2 with an id set to title.
+Great, so we&apos;ve got that, we can save that, and we&apos;re ready to add the element that&apos;s going to take the results we put in there.
+That will be an article after the format an article, and then we&apos;re going to add an h2 with an id set to title.
 Initially, this h2 is going to have a value set to enter destination details.
-That\'s giving us some instructions there.
+That&apos;s giving us some instructions there.

-Then after that, we\'re going to have just a div that\'s going to be a container for this thing, and it\'s going to get an id destinations container like so.
+Then after that, we&apos;re going to have just a div that&apos;s going to be a container for this thing, and it&apos;s going to get an id destinations container like so.
 This div is really going to have in it the content generated by JS.
-That\'s going to get the content that JavaScript is going to actually generate is going to go inside this container.
+That&apos;s going to get the content that JavaScript is going to actually generate is going to go inside this container.
 I believe that pretty much finishes the HTML that we need for now.
-That\'ll pretty much finish the software for all the HTML we need.
-Save the file and then let\'s just go take a quick look at it over here.
-If I refresh this, you\'ll see it doesn\'t look like much, doesn\'t look very good.
-We don\'t have any styling in here yet, so we\'ll do the styling next.
+That&apos;ll pretty much finish the software for all the HTML we need.
+Save the file and then let&apos;s just go take a quick look at it over here.
+If I refresh this, you&apos;ll see it doesn&apos;t look like much, doesn&apos;t look very good.
+We don&apos;t have any styling in here yet, so we&apos;ll do the styling next.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->